| In

 I

-couldn't really see any details, but I did notice that the
+couldn't really see any details, but when I had prints

-circles had been formed on gravel and limestone.
-I found
+been formed on gravel and limestone.
+I found this peculiar

-this peculiar because crop circles are usually created in
+because crop circles are usually created in crop fields

 At